tomalatomas/munifi_notes/README.md

 - **Accountability**
 - **Accountability Knowledge Level**
 - Party Type Generalization
+  - Adding generalization to party types makes it easier to define the knowledge level
 - Hierarchic Accountability
+  - Improves handling of constrains in organization structures.
 - Operating Scopes
+  - Define the responsibilities that are taken on when an accountability is created.
 - Post
+  - Another party type.
+Posts are used when accountability and scopes are defined by the post and do not change when the holder of the post changes.

 #### Party